First off, tell us about what sparked your interest in fashion.

 I spent three months in India on a spiritual journey and had time to think.
 Back in Berlin, I wanted to do something in my life that was valuable.
-Back then, the fast fashion industry has reached its interim peak and the social-ecological consequences of it worried me.
+Back then, the fast fashion industry reached its interim peak and the social-ecological consequences of it worried me.
 Instinctively, I started knitting wristlets and selling my hand-made pieces in Berlin.
 The items became very popular, and I received more and more requests from customers.
 In 2004, I presented my first knitwear collection at a fashion fair under the name lala Berlin.
-Since then, knitwear and high-quality accessories build the core of each lala Berlin collection.
+Since then, knitwear and high-quality accessories have built the core of each lala Berlin collection.

 This fall we will launch a collection that is entirely dedicated to hand-made knitting, together with the expert for high-quality yarns, Lana Grossa.
 Likewise, we will continue to show our collections at Copenhagen Fashion Week in 2021.